 And for a wiener made of reindeer, buffalo, and even perhaps pheasant and rattlesnake, look no further than Biker Jim's Gourmet Dogs.
 Toppings are similarly eclectic (think blue cheese, green chile salsa and red onion marmalade) and the bar serves beer, wine and cocktails.

-A gem, just a block from Coors Field, is the National Ballpark Museum, which showcases the 14 classic ballparks built between 1909 and 1925, including Ebbets Field in Brooklyn, Shibe Park in Philadelphia and Tiger Stadium in Detroit.
+A gem, just a block from Coors Field, is the National Ballpark Museum (presently closed due to COVID-19), which showcases the 14 classic ballparks built between 1909 and 1925, including Ebbets Field in Brooklyn, Shibe Park in Philadelphia and Tiger Stadium in Detroit.

 The collection features authentic turnstiles, bases, bricks usher uniforms, pennants and souvenirs, and programs from these vintage venues, only two of which (Fenway Park in Boston and Chicago's Wrigley Field) are still standing as Major League venues today.